YunkaiZhang233/yunkaizhang233.github.io/_posts/2024-03-26-wacc-and-more.md

 - For parser combinators: `nom` (more of general usage but could be used for parser combinators), `winnow`, `Chumsky`, and lots of other crates.
 - For parser generators: `lalrpop` and `pest`.

 We eventually decided to implement parser combinator approach.
-Our superherb year coordinator Jamie has written an article on parser combinator design patterns on [Design Patterns for Parser Combinators (Functional Pearl)](https://dl.acm.org/doi/10.1145/3471874.3472984) which greatly inspired us for designing our own parsing framework.
+Our superherb year coordinator Jamie has written an article on parser combinator design patterns on his paper[1] which greatly inspired us for designing our own parsing framework.

-[TODO] Why Parser Combinators over Parser Generators?
+**Why Parser Combinators over Parser Generators?**

+> Parser combinators are a viable means of writing efficient and maintainable parsers with good error messages.[2]

+Our intuitions:

+1. Parser Combinators works well with functional programming paradigms (which we really try to practice)
+2. Although parser combinators may introduce some ambiguity, they are really flexible and extensible.
+Missing functions and additional features can be easily incremented (instead of crafting the whole design!)
+3. The behaviour of parser combinators are much more transparent, compared to geneartors.

+There has been a long discussion around whether to use parser combinators or generators and it is indeed an interesting topic.
+This project is mainly for education purposes and we are not intending to argue that we've picked THE approach to parser construction.
+In fact, I would be trying out the Parser Generator approach in the `OCaml` version of the project!

 To be continued...